polysyllabic/chaos/docs/chaosface.md

        Click **Load generated tokens** and then **Save**.

 7. If you enable self-signed TLS in Connection Setup, use **Generate self-signed cert** to create a certificate/key on the Chaosface host.
+The UI port field can be set directly; by default it uses port 80 for HTTP and port 443 for TLS, and switching TLS mode updates that default.
    Save settings and restart Chaosface to apply TLS changes.
+Note that when you first try to access the UI with a self-signed certificate, the browser will complain that it is insecure and you will need to manually override the security warning.
 8. Save the settings.
 If this is your first time entering credentials, the bot waits to connect until after you have entered your credentials.
 After that, saving updated credentials will automatically restart the chatbot to re-initialize the Twitch connection.
+   The Connection Setup tab includes a **Bot Diagnostics** list that shows recent connect/auth status and error messages from the chatbot.

 If the OAuth tokens expire or are manually reset, you will need to repeat these steps.